de-finnik/c-tictactoe/README.md

 # TicTacToe with C

-My first project with Cas
+My first project with C